eudes/tdd-dojo-starter/README.md

 Sample project for the Everis TDD Dojo

 ## The Kata
 Build a Roman Numeral translator, for numbers between 1 and 39.
-It should receive number like 5 and return a Roman numeral like "V".
+It should receive a number like 5 and return a Roman numeral like "V".

 ## Extra points
-Extend the range form 1 to 3999.
+Extend the range from 1 to 3999.

 ## Methodology
 Test Driven Development: